vaidika00/Editor_project/README.md

-# Word Editor_project
+# Word Editor Project
-This is a personal editor project with login and user database.
+This is a personal editor project that functions like a typical word editor, including login and user database. with login and user database.